Ferewtucho/liri-node-app/README.md

 <li>It's on Netflix!</li>
 </ul>

 <li>You'll use the request package to retrieve data from the OMDB API.
-Like all of the in-class activities, the OMDB API requires an API key.
-You may use trilogy.</li>
+The OMDB API requires an API key.</li>

 4.node liri.js do-what-it-says

 <li>Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.</li>
 <ul>
 <li>It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.</li>
-<li>Edit the text in random.txt to test out the feature for movie-this and my-tweets</li>
+<li>Edit the text in random.txt to test out the feature for movie-this and concert-this</li>
 </ul>
 <h2>Built With</h2>
 <p>JavasScript, Bands in Town API, Spotify API, OMDB API.</p>